vexxhost/staffeln/README.md

 ## Staffeln Conductor Functions

 Staffeln conductor manage all perodic tasks like backup, retention, and notification.
-It's possible to have multiple staffeln conductor services running.
+It's possible to have multiple Staffeln conductor services running.
 There will only be one service pulling volume and server information from OpenStack and do the backup scheduling.
 All conductors, will be able to take scheduled backup tasks and run backups.
 They will also check for backup to be completed.
-For single a volume, only one backup task will be generated, and only one of the staffeln conductor service will be able to pick up that task at the same time.
+For single a volume, only one backup task will be generated, and only one of the Staffeln conductor service will be able to pick up that task at the same time.
 Same as retention tasks.

 ### Backup